IELTS Speaking Test

 You should say:

-How to get high score in IELTS speaking test?
+How to get a high score in IELTS speaking test?

 For achieving a high score, you need to demonstrate good speaking skills.
 In particular, you need to show good: